 • The schedule

-The court grants a consent order binding both parties to the terms outlined in the schedule.
-The schedule covers details such as the repayment amount and any additional costs, for example interest and charges.
-If your situation changes and you’re unable to afford your repayments, you may find it difficult to change these terms.
-If you fail to make the payments, your creditor can start court proceedings again.
+If your situation changes and you cannot afford your payments, you may find it hard to change these terms.
+If you fail to make the payments, the people you owe can start court proceedings again.

 How to defend the claim